 We provide a broad, balanced and meaningful curriculum which is accessible to all our students and provides smooth progression and continuity from the Early Years Foundation Stage (EYFS) through to Post 16.

-Our school is based on Christian principles and we actively promote values which ensure that our students develop a strong sense of social and moral responsibility.
+Our school is based on Christian principles and we actively promote values which ensure students develop a strong sense of social and moral responsibility.
 We prepare our students for life in modern Britain by developing an understanding of democracy, the rule of law, individual liberty, mutual respect and celebrating differences.

 We value the achievements of all students and strive to ensure that they achieve success in all aspects of their learning.
 These successes are celebrated in our weekly achievement assemblies.